NanoKnife Prostate Cancer Treatment

 While traditional treatments such as surgery and radiation therapy have been the go-to options, focal therapies like NanoKnife Focal Therapy are gaining recognition.
 This minimally invasive treatment option effectively targets and destroys cancer cells while minimising damage to surrounding healthy tissue, offering improved patient outcomes and reduced side effects compared to traditional treatments.

-If you would like to learn more about Nanoknife Focal Therapy and explore whether this treatment is suitable for you, contact Dr. James Chen to make an appointment.
+If you would like to learn more about NanoKnife Focal Therapy and explore whether this treatment is suitable for you, contact Dr. James Chen to make an appointment.